Oluwat-dev/TobiAI_Assistant/README.md

 *   "Who developed you?"
 *   "Explain NLP."
 *   "What can you do?"
-*   "Tell me about programming languages."
+*   "Tell me about programming languages." and lots more...

 ## Project Structure